 Which is the best natural hair dye?

 This depends on your hair and what effect you are looking for.
-The best one person will not be the best one for an other person.
+The best one for one person will not be the best one for another person.

 Which is your best selling hair dye?